-Electric cars do not have alternators in them for a variety of reasons.
+Completely electric cars (BEVs) do not have alternators in them for a variety of reasons.
 For starters, alternators convert energy, they do not produce it.
 In order to convert energy from one state to another, your car needs to generate a certain amount of force.

 In gas powered cars, this force is generated by combustion and creates mechanical energy.
 Since electric cars do not have this energy source and don’t actually generate any energy on their own, they cannot convert it.